cartologic/qgis-datamanager-plugin/README.md

 ## Note
 It is highly recommended to use this plugin in combination with [fgdb2postgis]( https://pypi.python.org/pypi/fgdb2postgis) python package, because both software resulted from the same project and thus there are well tested on working together.

+## Advanced

+- The plugin detects the constraints for layers and tables within the database.
+- The plugin constructs joins and relates using this information in the QGIS project.
+- It utilizes the joins to:
+  - Change the _Edit widget_ of the referenced fields from _Text Edit_ to _Value Maps_
+  - To compose the list of valid domain values.

 ## License
 GNU Public License (GPL) Version 3